vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 CLOUD-BASED APs

-- CLOUD-BASED AP architecture is between AUTONOMOUS AP and SPLIT-MAC ARCHITECTURE
+- CLOUD-BASED AP Kiến trúc is between AUTONOMOUS AP and SPLIT-MAC Kiến trúc
     - AUTONOMOUS APs that are centrally managed in the CLOUD
 - CISCO MERAKI is a popular CLOUD-BASED WI-FI solution
-- The MERAKI dashboard can be used to configure APs, monitor the NETWORK, generate performance reports, etc.
+- The MERAKI dashboard can be used to configure APs, monitor the Mạng, generate performance reports, etc.
     - MERAKI also tells each AP which CHANNEL to use, what transmit power, etc.
 - However, DATA TRAFFIC is not sent to the CLOUD.
-It is sent directly to the WIRED NETWORK like when using AUTONOMOUS APs
+It is sent directly to the WIRED Mạng like when using AUTONOMOUS APs
-    - Only management / control traffic is sent to the CLOUD
+    - Only Quản lý / control traffic is sent to the CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8bd00a94-f965-4257-af46-82be67850feb)